-The ability to de novo sequence the whole Fab molecule is the result of combining, iteratively, middle-down and bottom-up proteomics data.
+The ability to \emph{de novo} sequence the whole Fab molecule is the result of combining, iteratively, middle-down and bottom-up proteomics data.
 An alternative strategy employed is to combine bottom-up proteomics data with BCR sequences using RNA sequencing of one donor to generate a database to match this donor’s Ig bottom-up proteomics data against \cite{Lee2016Molecular-level analysis of the serum antibody repertoire in young adults before and after seasonal influenza vaccination}.
 Although also very powerful, a recent application of this approach highlighted further the relevance of antibody sequencing at the level of proteins, when it was shown that for the six potent anti-HIV1 antibodies found by antigen-specific single-B-cell sequencing, only three could also be detected in circulation as IgG protein products \cite{Williams2017Potent and broad HIV-neutralizing antibodies in memory B cells and plasma}.
 All these issues highlight the necessity of direct analysis of the serum Ig repertoire at the protein level, as we now demonstrated here to be feasible.

 Longitudinal quantitative clonal profiling, as presented here, opens a myriad of future prospects, both fundamental and applied.
 It allows to advance our understanding of B cell biology and antibody dynamics.
 Historically, general observations have been made about antibody half-lives using a single dose of labeled antibodies \cite{Morell1970Metabolic properties of IgG subclasses in man.} or by determining the restoration of normal IgG levels following high-dose administrations of intravenous IgG \cite{Melamed2018Pharmacokinetics of a novel human intravenous immunoglobulin 10% in patients with primary immunodeficiency diseases: Analysis of a phase III, multicentre, prospective, open-label study}.
 Through the method presented here, we can monitor the longitudinal abundance of each single clone in the circulation and monitor how it responds to changes in the donor’s physiology.
 Given the approximately 20-day IgG antibody half-life, it is expected that in the time span studied here (10–63 days), a decay in the concentration of clones would be detected.
 Indeed, we do observe several diminishing clones as depicted in \textbf{\autoref{fig:fig3.2} and \autoref{fig:figs3.4}}.
 However, other patterns are also observed, indicative of continuous production of the clone, even over a time window of two months.
 This is in line with previous reports on the presence of and production of antibodies by long-lived plasma cells, both in mice and humans \cite{Bernasconi2002Maintenance of serological memory by polyclonal activation of human memory B cells|||Manz1997Lifetime of plasma cells in the bone marrow [3]|||Slifka1998Humoral immunity due to long-lived plasma cells}.
 In addition, persistence of autoreactivity has been reported before \cite{Tebani2020Integration of molecular profiles in a longitudinal wellness profiling cohort}, as well as persistence of antibody clonotypes detected by CDR-H3 proteomics \cite{Lee2019Persistent Antibody Clonotypes Dominate the Serum Response to Influenza over Multiple Years and Repeated Vaccinations}.
 From our data, we cannot derive information regarding (auto)reactivity, but the data do suggest that long-term stability is not exclusive to autoantibodies and is instead a common phenomenon.